MarkBind/markbind/docs/userGuide/makingTheSiteSearchable.md

 <span class="lead" id="overview">

-**MarkBind comes with with an in-built _site search_ facility**.
-You can add a [Search Bar](usingComponents.html#search-bar) component to your pages %%(e.g., into the top navigation bar)%% to allow readers to search your website for keywords.
+**MarkBind comes with with an in-built _site search_ facility** with the option to use third-party search services as well.
 </span>

 **All markdown and html headings of levels 1-3 are captured in the search index** by default.
 You can change this setting using the [`headingIndexLevel` property of the `site.json`](siteConfiguration.html#headingindexinglevel).